-Do not rush out to purchase the most inexpensive tools you can find to supply your workshop.
-Wait up until you can afford quality items that will last.
-Purchasing inexpensive tools is a decision you could well live to regret.
-An excellent set will last for years, unlike inexpensive tools which will have to be changed many times over the exact same time period.
+Do not rush out to buy the most affordable tools you can find to supply your workshop.
+Wait until you can afford quality items that will last.
+Purchasing inexpensive tools is a decision you might well live to be sorry for.
+A good set will last for many years, unlike inexpensive tools which will have to be changed many times over the same period.

 The internet is a good place to search for discount woodworking tools.
 Search for well known names, such as Rockwell tools, Sears tools, Hitachi tools and Ridgid tools.
 Rockler woodworking tools are well known for quality.
-By purchasing significant brands that are known for quality, you are most likely to end up with a product that will provide you years of reliable use.
+By buying significant brands that are known for quality, you are most likely to wind up with a product that will provide you years of reliable use.

-One way to find quality tools at an affordable rate is to purchase them used.
-These can be found at flea markets, garage sale, antique auctions or your local classifieds.
-Tools are often in good shape, particularly if they got little use.
-Hand tools are generally a good bet when bought used.
+One way to find quality tools at an affordable cost is to buy them used.
+These can be found at flea markets, yard sales, antique auctions or your local classifieds.
+Tools are often in good condition, especially if they got little use.
+Hand tools are almost always a good bet when acquired used.

-Be careful when purchasing pre-owned power tools.
-They are typically good if they were carefully or seldom used.
+Be careful when buying used power tools.
+They are normally great if they were gently or rarely utilized.
 Check them out thoroughly and try them to be sure they are in good condition.
-Inquire about how often they were used and when they were first bought to get a better idea of the overall condition.
+Ask about how frequently they were utilized and when they were first acquired to get a much better idea of the general condition.